edoswaldgo/edoswaldgo.github.io/_posts/2015-05-17-adding-conemu-to-windows-contextmenu.md

 ---
-title: "Add ConEmu (Git Bash) to Windows' Context Menu"
+title: "How to Add ConEmu to Windows Context Menu"
+excerpt: "Guide on how to add a context menu entry in Windows for ConEmu.
+This is to mimic the handy \"Git Bash Here\" feature of Git Bash."
 categories:
-- Software Development
+- software
 tags:
+- windows
-- Git
+- git
-- Command-Line
+- cli
 ---

 ### Overview
-My blog post last week (*click [here][superpowered-gitbash] to view*) was about integrating [Git Bash by MSysGit][msysgit] with [ConEmu][conemu].
+My blog post last week (*click [here][superpowered-gitbash] to view*) was about integrating [Git Bash for Windows][msysgit] with [ConEmu][conemu].
 I forgot to include that Git Bash can add a context menu entry in Windows' explorer named, "Git Bash Here".
 Basically, that context menu entry will open Git Bash given the current directory of the file explorer.
 This feature greatly helps users who are used to navigating via GUI.

 ### Problem
-Provided that readers are already using the "Superpowered Git Bash" via ConEmu, they need to start ConEmu from a default directory and navigate to their desired working directory.
+Provided that readers have already integrated Git Bash with ConEmu, they need to start ConEmu from a default directory and navigate to their desired working directory.
 How can users have the "Git Bash Here" feature, but using ConEmu?

 ### Solution
 ConEmu supports integration with the file explorer's context menu, easily.
 In order to add a context menu entry to Windows' File Explorer that will directly open ConEmu, may follow the steps below.